Common carriers have a higher duty of care when they are transporting people.

 The Scope of a Common Carrier’s Liability

-In other cases, companies may not be liable when employees go beyond the scope of their job or their authority.
+Companies may not be liable when employees go beyond their job’s scope or authority.

-This is not the case with common carriers, who are legally responsible for all acts of their employees that cause injury.
+This is not the case with these transport carriers, who are legally responsible for all acts of their employees that cause injury.

 Damages for Common Carrier Negligence